 With its vast mountain ranges and lush scenery, Mpumalanga is a hiker’s paradise.
 There are hiking trails everywhere, suiting different levels of experience.
 Some of the most popular ones are the Blyderivierspoort Hiking Trail which starts at God's Window and ends at Bourke's Luck, the 75km Fanie Botha hiking trail and the Escarpment Trail.

-The picturesque town of Dullstroom is a fly fishermen’s paradise.
+Trout-fishing in Dullstroom - The picturesque town of Dullstroom is a fly fishermen’s paradise.
 It has many dams and lakes, stocked mainly with rainbow trout or brown trout.
 They cater for a range of fishermen; from amateurs to experienced professionals.
 Some dams are catch-and-release only, while at others, you get to keep your fish.

 There are many stores and stalls selling arts and crafts in Mpumalanga.
 You will see them in the towns, at the waterfalls and along the Panorama Route.
 However, one that really stood out for me was the Delagoa Arts and Crafts shop, next to Harries Pancakes in Graskop.
 They've got a wide range of unique, witty and creative, South African products.
 Think Koo Baked Beans and Bovril stools, Lion matches trays, Marmite trays, Chappies T-shirts etc etc. There are also many products imprinted with African proverbs and sayings.